Download a Free Course Guide

 A key initiative under these reforms is the Higher Level Skills program which provides eligible individuals with access to a government subsidy which is to be put towards the training costs for a Certificate IV level qualification or higher.

 Please note the prices below are for fee for service, domestic students only.
-Please contact QTS for international student prices.
 Please see Higher Level Skills Funding Page for funding prices.